Is Sex Binary if Sexual Reproduction Is Binary?

 Anne Fausto-Sterling.
 Why Sex Is Not Binary

 5. Intersex is an umbrella term for differences in sex traits or reproductive anatomy.
 Intersex people are born with these differences or develop them in childhood.
-There are many possible differences in genitalia, hormones, internal anatomy, or chromosomes, compared to the usual two ways that human bodies develop.

-FAQ – What is intersex?
+InterACT FAQ – What is intersex?

 InterACT, an advocacy organization supporting the human rights of children born with intersex trait, identifies nearly 50 intersex variations.